Chinmaya-Kausik/RLHF-comparison/README.md

 Comparing various RLHF methods for instruction-tuning LLMs.
+Builds on top of HuggingFace TRL.